 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach throughout; accommodation as described below; breakfasts, 5 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.
+Flights (Economy class) with Finnair (Airbus 350-900; Embraer 190); travel by private coach throughout; accommodation as described below; breakfasts, 5 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.

 Details of opera and ballet performances will be sent to participants about one month before the tour and tickets can be requested.

 British citizens and most other foreign nationals require a tourist visa.
-The current cost for UK nationals is around £90, including service charge.
+The current cost for UK nationals is around £141, including service charge.
 This is not included in the price of the tour because you have to procure it yourself.
-You will need to complete an online application in the two month period before departure, and submit this along with your passport.
-As of 10th December 2014, it is obligatory for UK residents of all nationalities to attend one of two application centres, in London or Edinburgh, in order to submit biometric data (fingerprints) as part of the visa application process.
+You will need to complete an online application in the two-month period before departure, and submit this along with your passport.
+As of 10th December 2014, it is obligatory for UK residents of all nationalities to attend one of three application centres, in London, Manchester or Edinburgh, in order to submit biometric data (fingerprints) as part of the visa application process.
 Visa issuing times vary from country to country but UK residents should expect to be without their passport for approximately one week.

 Hotel Angleterre, St Petersburg: an excellently located 5-star hotel in the city centre, within easy walking distance of the Hermitage.
 Single rooms are doubles for sole use.